Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Selecting deferred values

-Deferred values can be selected using [onAwait][SelectBuilder.onAwait] clause, which enables "wait first" type of logic.
-Let us start with an async-style function that returns a deferred string value after a random delay:
+Deferred values can be selected using [onAwait][SelectBuilder.onAwait] clause.
+Let us start with an async function that returns a deferred string value after a random delay:

 <!--- INCLUDE .*/example-select-04.kt